 In April 1985, Kevin visited Israel on his own and was met with tremendous fanfare.
-A few months later, he and his brother Mike ventured out that way.
-In recognition of this momentous visit, WCCW created a WCCW Middle Eastern Championship, which Mike Von Erich won, defeating Gino Hernandez on August 7, 1985.
+A few months later, he and his brother Mike ventured out that way again.
+In recognition of this momentous visit, WCCW created a WCCW Middle Eastern Championship, which Mike Von Erich won by defeating Gino Hernandez on August 7, 1985.

 Kevin Von Erich on the Popularity of Wrestling in Israel